sparrowcode/AlertKit/Readme.md

     <img src="https://github.com/ivanvorobei/SPAlert/blob/master/Assets/Readme/Miniature%20-%20Repeat.svg" width="50">
 </p>

-If you like the project, do not forget to `put star ★` and follow me on GitHub.
-To help project, see [Сooperation](#сooperation) section.
+If you like the project, please do not forget to `star ★` this repository and follow me on GitHub.
+To help out with the project, see the [Сooperation](#сooperation) section.

-Check example usage in app _Debts - Spending tracker_ for [iOS](https://itunes.apple.com/app/id1446635818) and [macOS](https://apps.apple.com/app/id1496914334).
+For an example of this plugin in use, check this app: _Debts - Spending tracker_ for [iOS](https://itunes.apple.com/app/id1446635818) and [macOS](https://apps.apple.com/app/id1496914334).
 You can buy source code this apps in my store for iOS developers:

 [![xcode-shop.com](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/xcode-shop.svg)](https://xcode-shop.com)
 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/follow-me-on-github.svg)](https://github.com/ivanvorobei)